 Compost Site/Brush Pile

 As of May 7, 1990 grass clippings, garden materials, leaves and brush will no longer be picked up with garbage collection.
-People residing within the City limits only may dispose of leaves, brush, grass clippings, etc anytime by taking them to the City’s Compost Pile located at Division Road.
+People residing within the City limits only may dispose of leaves, brush, grass clippings, etc., at any time by taking them to the City’s Compost Pile located at Division Road.
 Disposal of brush at this site by contractors and/or landscapers is prohibited, however, grass clippings and leaves are accepted.
 Compost Site Permit Form